ANALYSIS OF POLITICAL INSTITUTIONS

 Assessment methods and criteria

 Oral examination.
-Abstract and applied knowledge will be tested with open questions.
+Abstract and applied knowledge will be tested with at least three open questions concerning the three kinds of texts required.